felixplasser/theodore-qc/doc/source/program_specific_information.rst

 It is not possible to visualize NTOs using the TheoDORE/ADF interface since Slater type orbitals, as employed by ADF, are not supported.
 It is, however, possible to compute NTOs within ADF itself.

-The atom-numbering for <code>at_lists</code> pertains to the original ordering in the input file rather than the internal ordering used by ADF.
+The atom-numbering for `at_lists` pertains to the original ordering in the input file rather than the internal ordering used by ADF.

 DFTB+ - TDDFTB
 ~~~~~~~~~~~~~~